 There are around 2.6 million apps in Google’s PlayStore and 2 million apps in Apple’s App Store as of the third quarter of 2018.
-Surprisingly, there is no decline in the popularity of mobile apps seems over recent time.
-There are a lot of apps that are being developed and deployed on the leading app stores day-by-day.
+Surprisingly, there is no decline in the popularity of mobile apps seems over recent times.
+There are a lot of apps that are being developed and deployed on the leading app stores day by day.

 Apart from native app development and cross-platform mobile app development, hybrid app development has become prominent among app developers and business professionals.

 Hybrid app development has always been a forte of Web developers.
-Those who are not familiar with the concept, hybrid apps are apps that are built as Web apps and packaged into Native wrappers.
-The developers need to be familiar with HTML5/CSS3 way of coding.
+For those who are not familiar with the concept, hybrid apps are apps that are built as Web apps and packaged into Native wrappers.
+The developers need to be familiar with the HTML5/CSS3’s way of coding.
 The major advantage is that we can have a single code base for multiple platforms, which will increase the code maintainability and reduce the cost of development.

 That’s precisely why we decided to run an experiment with our native app developers when Flutter was launched by Google.
 The results were quite good and the learning curve was pretty less when compared to any other Hybrid app dev tools.
 This article is meant to give you a general understanding of flutter from our experience.

 Who are the Game Changers in the market?

 The below chart explains who all are the hybrid application development game changers in the market in a comparative manner

 Flutter’s focus is not only to fill the gap between Android-iOS development but are focused more on building a mobile app in a better way.
 Native app development has some inherent issues, a lot of which developers don’t have many workarounds for.